 More Facts About The Giant Pacific Octopus:

-Adult Giant Pacific Octopuses usually reach an arm span of only 14 feet, but the longest ever discovered was 32 feet!
-Long-lived compared to other octopuses, they usually live only 3 – 5 years in the wild.
+Adult Giant Pacific Octopus usually reach an arm span of only 14 feet, but the longest ever discovered was 32 feet!
+Long-lived compared to other octopus, they usually live only 3 – 5 years in the wild.

 Giant Pacific Octopus eat mollusks, crustaceans and fish.
 Prey is captured with suckers and broken open or bitten with their hard beak.

 Did you know?
-Octopuses are extremely intelligent, considered the most intelligent invertebrates.
+Octopus are extremely intelligent, considered the most intelligent invertebrates.
 They can solve puzzles and mazes, use tools, and can squeeze through any space larger than their beak.